 Fourth Avenue, Portland, OR to request a hearing and to make your payment.

-Make checks payable to circuit court and write your ticket number and license plate number on your check or money order.
+Make checks payable to the circuit court and write your ticket number and license plate number on your check or money order.
 If you’d like to pay by phone, call 503-988-6722.
 Don’t mail cash.

-What If I Don’t Pay My Tickets?
+What if I Don’t Pay My Tickets?

 Your vehicle could be impounded.
 If this happens, you must post the entire bail set in cash at the Parking Tag Office.
 The tow company will also charge a fee before releasing the vehicle.
-It’s must more expensive than paying the actual parking tickets.
+It’s just more expensive than paying the actual parking tickets.

 If you need to contact the Circuit Court Parking Tag Office, call 503-988-3235 or the TTY number: 503-988-3907.